jjmpsp/iamavailablefor.work/README.md

 **Roadmap:**
 ------------

-I wanted to keep this project simple, but now that I've open sourced it, I have a few feature ideas which I'd like implemented into the project.
+I wanted to keep this project simple, but now that I've open sourced it, I have a few changes which I'd like implemented into the project.

 **Core changes:**

  - Currently, there is only one theme implemented into the project.
-It would be cool if multiple themes were created and the user could select which theme they'd like to use on their profile.
+It would be cool if a theme changer could be implemented so the user could select from a repository of themes.

 **Code changes:**

- - Add [grunt](http://gruntjs.com/) into the project so CSS and JS files can be minified and compressed, reducing load on the server.
+ - Add [grunt](http://gruntjs.com/) into the project so CSS and JS files are minified and compressed, reducing load on the server.

 ------------